gsidhu/buzee-tauri/README.md

   - Extract text from PDFs and Images using OCR.
 - Automatically syncs with changes on your filesystem.
 - Lightweight installation package and low memory usage.
-- Supports these default file types:
+- Supports these default file types :

 ```bash
 Documents: csv, docx, key, md, numbers, pages, pdf, pptx, txt, xlsx, xls